Antoine JoyceVice President / City Leader, ASP of Dallas

-Mr. Joyce is regularly invited by civic and community leaders to take part in conversations about how to engage poverty in one of the country’s wealthiest cities.
-He is a member of the Dallas County Promise Alignment Council, The School Zone, South Oak Cliff High School NAF Academies Advisory Board and the Truth, Racial Healing and Transformation Steering Committee.
-Mr. Joyce is also a Mayor’s Star Council alumnus and a mentor with Judge Amber Givens-Davis’ Empowerment Program.
+In Dallas, he also serves as a member of the Dallas County Promise Alignment Council, South Oak Cliff High School NAF Academies Advisory Board, the Truth, Racial Healing and Transformation Steering Committee and serves as the Racial Healing Committee chair.
+Mr. Joyce is also a Mayor’s Star Council alumni and a mentor with Judge Amber Givens-Davis’ Empowerment Program.

 Mr. Joyce began as a talent show volunteer and performer in New York City and has been an All Star since 1991.